duckietown/duckietown-lx/README.md

     dts setup mkcert

-**Note**: if you are trying to run the lx with the experimental setup on WSL you need to install `mkcert` on Windows.
+**Note**: if you are trying to run the lx with the experimental setup on WSL you need to install `mkcert` on Windows before running the `dts setup mkcert` command.
 Follow these steps by running the commands in an _administrative PowerShell_:

 1. Install Chocolately: ```Set-ExecutionPolicy Bypass -Scope Process -Force;  [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
 iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))` ```